 We discuss how, instead of fighting and resisting so-called “bad” parts of you, it’s far more productive to become curious and explore the motivations behind behavior or feelings that aren’t in your best interest.

 Michael Elkin is a psychotherapist in private practice in Newton Centre, MA.
-He is an IFS Senior Trainer & Lead Teacher and AAMFT Approved supervisor.
+He has conducted training for IFS therapists for years as an IFS Senior Trainer & Lead Teacher and AAMFT Approved supervisor.
 His focus areas of treatment include migraines and somatic issues, trauma survivors, addictions/substance abuse, phobia and anxiety.

 Mike says, “I made my living hustling pool and hustling poker.
 And it turns out that that is very good training for psychotherapist.
 Because in poker it’s pretty simple you see what people do and you bet they keep doing it.
 Hustling pool involved convincing people to do something that was clearly not in their best interest.”